1945 French legislative election in Gabon–Moyen Congo

-Elections to the French National Assembly were held in Gabon and French Congo on 21 October 1945, with a second round of voting on 18 November.
+Elections to the French National Assembly were held in French Gabon and French Congo on 21 October 1945, with a second round of voting on 18 November.
 Gabriel d'Arboussier and Jean-Félix Tchicaya were elected.

 Electoral system

 The two seats allocated to the constituency were elected on two separate electoral rolls; French citizens elected one MP from the first college, whilst non-citizens elected one MP in the second college.

 Campaign

 The election campaign was largely a contest between three large ethnic groups; the Fang of Gabon, the Mbochi in the north of Congo and the Vili from the Pointe-Noire coastal area.
 One other large group, the Kongo, refused to vote or wrote the name of the religious figure André Matsoua (who had died in prison in 1942) on the ballot paper.

 The Fang candidate was Jean-Hilaire Aubame, whilst the Vili candidate was Jean-Félix Tchicaya.